Llinvile/COVID-19-Data-Exploration-and-Dashboard/README.md

 │   └── CovidDeaths.xlsx          # Excel file used for initial data cleaning and preprocessing
-├── sql/                          # SQL scripts used for data exploration and transformation │   └── CovidPortfolioProject.sql # Main SQL script with CTEs, temp tables, and analytical queries ├── tableau/                      # Tableau workbook and visualization files │   └── CovidDashboard.twbx       # (Optional) Tableau workbook — consider using public link instead ├── images/                       # Images and previews used for documentation and presentation │   └── dashboard-preview.png     # Screenshot of the Tableau dashboard for quick reference
+├── sql/                          # SQL scripts used for data exploration and transformation │   └── CovidPortfolioProject.sql # Main SQL script with CTEs, temp tables, and analytical queries ├── tableau/                      # Tableau workbook and visualisation files │   └── CovidDashboard.twbx       # (Optional) Tableau workbook — consider using public link instead ├── images/                       # Images and previews used for documentation and presentation │   └── dashboard-preview.png     # Screenshot of the Tableau dashboard for quick reference